gabrielozaki/basic-typescript-project/readme.md

 * Documentation to help beginners

 ## About the tech choices
+### git-cz
+Normalize commit tool, very useful to make sure all your contributors are following the same pattern of commit message

 ### Dotenv
 Based on the Twelve-factor methodology, we try to keep our config on the environment, it's used as a dev dependency because it's spectated that you use the environment variable of your cloud provider